-By law, the NH Fish and Game Department must submit to the New Hampshire Legislature an annual report on activities related to the account – you can find those annual reports here.
+By law, the NH Fish and Game Department must submit an Annual Report to the New Hampshire Legislature an on activities related to the account – you can find those annual reports here.

 The goal of Fish and Game’s Fish Habitat Program is to protect, restore, and enhance New Hampshire's fisheries habitats, using a watershed approach, so that viable fish communities can be supported for their intrinsic value and long-term benefits to the public.
 Fish and Game works in partnership with other state and federal natural resource agencies, regional planning commissions, town governments, non-government organizations, and landowners to accomplish this goal.

 - Fish are adapted to natural processes, so the best way to restore/enhance habitat and fish populations is to restore these processes.

 - Focus on watersheds as much as possible.

 - It typically costs much less and is longer-lasting to let nature do most of the work.

 - Protect watersheds and riparian habitats through land purchases and/or conservation easements.

 - Remove non-functional dams and other man-made barriers on rivers and streams to restore connectivity of fish habitats.

 - Use the concepts of fluvial geomorphology and natural channel design for restoring/enhancing streams and rivers.